elliottohara/ltjjc_v2/Readme.md

 Currently the src directory of this project is my Brazilian Jiu-Jitsu website, but it could be forked to create any static website we wanted to host on S3.

-Uses terraform for infrastructure, but does so in a docker container, so terraform need not be installed on host computer
+Uses terraform for infrastructure, and openssl to generate dev SSL certs for testing.
+Nothing needs to be installed locally except docker and docker-compose, since everything is done in docker containers.

 To use:
 * Clone the repo